 - SR 99 tunnel ready for traffic.

-- Viaduct closes for about one month to build SR 99 connections to new tunnel.
+- Viaduct closes for approximately three weeks to complete construction of ramps connecting SR 99 to the new tunnel.

 - Viaduct and Battery Street Tunnel permanently closed.

 - Viaduct demolition begins.

 - Battery Street Tunnel decommissioning begins.

 - Viaduct demolition complete.

 WSDOT will select a contractor in spring 2018 using a best-value approach and a design-build contracting method that encourages innovative and cost-effective proposals.
 By giving the bidding contractors greater flexibility, it allows us to benefit from their expertise and experience.
 However, it also means that many details about the demolition work will not be determined until after the contractor is selected and completes their plans.

 Under a design-build contract, the contractor is responsible for both project design and construction.
 By WSDOT issuing requirements for the finished product instead of outlining a particular approach for the work, the contractor gets increased flexibility and efficiency, and WSDOT gets a better product at a better value.
 Design-build is an alternative to the traditional design-bid-build project delivery method, in which the contractor is hired to build a design that we have fully completed.
 WSDOT has used design-build successfully on several projects, including the SR 99 Tunnel Project, the SR 520 Bridge Replacement and HOV Program, Tacoma Narrows Bridge, I-5 Everett HOV, SR 519 and several I-405 projects.